zaidqureshi2/Resume/resume.md

 *May 2014 to April 2015*

 Built a mobile application for mobile transactions using the Ionic framework.

-- An e2e and unit test suite were built during test-driven development.
-- Use of code reviews while working in a small team.
-- Wrote the application from scratch, and carried it through a design phase into a user acceptance testing phase.
+- Created a mobile application in Ionic with a team, and carried it through design, development, and into user acceptance testing.
+- Employed test driven development with an end-to-end and unit test suite to ensure that the application was always customer-ready.
+- Conducted and received code reviews using Gerrit.
+- Tracked issues and development goals with Atlassian Jira.
-- Wrote documentation for the application for future developers.
+- Wrote documentation in Atlassian Confluence for the application for future developers, including guides for environment setup and design documents explaining major decisions.
+- Conducted the JavaScript portion of interviews for development positions and aided in selecting candidates.

+<span class="page-break"></span>

 ### Citizenship & Immigration Canada